Updated:

 Another exciting thing that readers may notice while reading The Prisoners is the structure of Ancient Greek society.
 There are two categories of people, masters like Hegio and the father of Philocrates and unfree ones like Guards and Tyndarus.
 It is also necessary to mention Ergasilus, who seems to be an employed servant.
 Plautus calls his social status a “parasite” (Plautus, 2004, p.
 76).
 He also refers to himself as “The Harlot” and describes his social role in a derogatory tone but seems to enjoy it (Plautus, 2004, p.
 80).
 One can see that the system of slavery in ancient Greece was significantly different from that would later appear in the European kingdoms and empires.
 The relationship between masters and slaves was based on local social hierarchy and personal relationships, not on racial or ethnic bias supported by primitive and deceptive scientific theories.
 The master was the one who was free, independent, and a citizen and the dependent slave was the one who was captured or defeated.

 Despite the significant difference in both groups’ social status, this did not prevent them from communicating and interacting with each other.
 Readers can see that the relationship between Philocrates and Tyndarus is more than friendly; they are almost family-like.
-Philocrates, who is the master of the latter, even says, “I could almost call you my own father, if I dared” (Plautus, 2004, p.
+Philocrates, who is the master of the latter, even says, “I could almost call you my own father if I dared” (Plautus, 2004, p.
 89).
 They are even allowed to communicate in private and walk freely outside the house under the guards’ supervision (Plautus, 2004).
-It can be said that only those slaves, like Stalagmus, who deceive and betray their masters are disrespected and punished in ancient Greek society.
+It can be said that only those slaves, like Stalagmus, who deceived and betrayed their masters are disrespected and punished in ancient Greek society.
 The Hellenes perceived slavery as a tradition, and slaves were seen as decent human beings and an integral part of their community.
 It strikingly differs from the views on slavery in the United States and the British Empire in the eighteenth century.

-What the Prisoners Tells about Plautus
+What the Prisoners Tell about Plautus

 Plautus discusses many topics in The Prisoners, namely the relationship between fathers and sons, masters and slaves, the nature of slave loyalty, and the duality of human behavior.
 Moreover, one can see that the Roman author was deeply concerned about the fate of the slaves, which can be considered quite revolutionary for those times.
-He provided insight into what slaves feel and think of.
+He provided insight into what slaves felt and thought of.
 As he himself points, he made it “to improve the minds of decent men” (Plautus, 2004, p.
 138).
 However, it is where a contradiction arises.
 At the start of the play, the narrator mocks those who could not afford a seat, probably plebeians, thereby making fun of their socioeconomic status (Plautus, 2004).
 A personal explanation for it is that perhaps Plautus believed that the social structure could not be changed from below but above.
 He probably wrote The Prisoners first and foremost as a comedy and only then as a social commentary.

 Conclusion